Skip to content

 3

-In parallel, our crawlers scan stock availability across leading online plant retail shops.
-This provides the *Retail Value Guide* which displays stable store prices including VAT, providing context on whether it is cheaper to buy from a nursery or bid in an auction.
+In parallel, we check stock availability and pricing across leading online plant retail nurseries.
+This shows nursery prices, helping you see whether it is cheaper to buy from a nursery or bid in an auction.

 Market Volatility Disclaimer